Volume 4 (2017) - Issue 8, August

 HYPOGLYCEMIC AND ANTIHYPERGLYCEMIC EFFECT OF LEAVES EXTRACTS OF PSIDIUM GUAJAVA IN NORMOGLYCEMIC AND STREPTOZOTOCIN-INDUCED DIABETIC MICE

 Introduction: Diabetes mellitus is a metabolic disorder of multiple etiologies characterized by chronic hyperglycemia.
-As morbidity and mortality rate from diabetes is increasing on one hand and the cost of modern medicine is getting higher on the other in low - and middle - income countries, it is necessary to evaluate medicinal plants for their potential therapeutic effects against diabetes.
-The...
+As morbidity and mortality rate from diabetes is increasing on the one hand and the cost of modern medicine is getting higher on the other in low - and middle - income countries, it is necessary to evaluate medicinal plants for their potential therapeutic effects against diabetes....

 EVALUATION OF ANTIOXIDANT ACTIVITY OF ETHANOL AND CHLOROFORM EXTRACTS OF WILD AND MICROPROPAGATED CLEOME VISCOSA LINN.

-Herbal medicines are now creature in modern dosage forms using modern manufacture in and processing techniques in pharmaceutical industry.
+Herbal medicines are now creature in modern dosage forms using modern manufacture in and processing techniques in the pharmaceutical industry.
 Antioxidants assuage oxidative stress in cells and thereby help in the prevention and treatment of many diseases of humans.
-The aim of this study was to assess the antioxidant activity of ethanol and chloroform extracts of wild and micro-propagated Cleome visco...
+This study aimed to assess the antioxidant activity of ethanol and chloroform extracts of wild and micro-propagated Cleome viscosa.
+D...

-Combretastatin A-4 (CA-4) is an anti-mitotic agent that is gaining rapid recognition amon cancer biologists and clinicians as one of the newer vascular disrupting agents, (VDAs) for cancer therapy.
+Combretastatin A-4 (CA-4) is an anti-mitotic agent that is gaining rapid recognition among cancer biologists and clinicians as one of the newer vascular disrupting agents, (VDAs) for cancer therapy.
 CA-4 belongs to a group of tubulin binding natural products called combretastatin, derived from the African Bush Willow, Combretum caffrum.
-Due to CA-4's in vivo efficacy, a number of analogs of CA-4 ha...
+Due to CA-4's in-vivo efficacy, several analogs of CA-4 have ...